slint-ui/slint/api/cpp/docs/cmake.md

 * To include Slint as an external CMake package, build Slint from source like a regular CMake project, install it into a prefix directory of your choice and use `find_package(Slint)` in your `CMakeLists.txt`.

-### Resource Embedding

-By default, images or fonts that your Slint files reference are loaded from disk at run-time.
-This minimises build times, but requires that the directory structure with the files remains stable.
-If you want to build a program that runs anywhere, then you can configure the Slint compiler to embed such sources into the binary.

-Set the `SLINT_EMBED_RESOURCES` target property on your CMake target to one of the following values:

-* `embed-files`: The raw files are embedded in the application binary.
-* `embed-for-software-renderer`: The files will be loaded by the Slint compiler, optimized for use with the software renderer and embedded in the application binary.
-* `as-absolute-path`: The paths of files are made absolute and will be used at run-time to load the resources from the file system.
-This is the default.

-This target property is initialised from the global `DEFAULT_SLINT_EMBED_RESOURCES` cache variable.
-Set it to configure the default for all CMake targets.

 ### Features